Jonas Vingegaard: Team Jumbo–Visma (2019–present)

-2021 season
+2021 – Tour de France runner-up

 Vingegaard won stage 5 of his first race in 2021, the UAE Tour, before winning two stages and the overall in the Settimana Internazionale di Coppi e Bartali.
 Later in the year, he finished second overall behind his teammate, Roglič, in the Tour of the Basque Country.

-In April, Vingegaard was named as a replacement for Tom Dumoulin in the team's Tour de France squad.
+In April, Vingegaard was named as a replacement for Tom Dumoulin in the team's 2021 Tour de France squad.

-In the Tour, Vingegaard originally rode as a domestique for Primož Roglič, who was one of big favorites for the GC.
+In the Tour, Vingegaard originally rode as a domestique for Primož Roglič, who was one of the big favorites for the GC.
 On stage 3, Roglič crashed heavily and despite the team's efforts to bring him back, the team finished almost a minute and a half down.
 On stage 5, a 27.2 km individual time trial, Vingegaard finished third to enter the top ten on GC.
 On stage 8, the race's first mountain stage, Vingegaard finished with the main GC group, losing almost three and a half minutes to Tadej Pogačar, who took over the yellow jersey.
 Vingegaard rose to fifth on GC at exactly five minutes down.
 After the stage, Roglič withdrew from the race due to his injuries, leaving Vingegaard as the team's only general classification contender.

 On stage 11, which featured a double ascent of Mont Ventoux, Vingegaard attacked on the second climb of the Ventoux.
 Although Pogačar was initially able to follow him, Vingegaard was able to drop the yellow jersey, gaining an advantage of almost 40 seconds at the top.
 However, he was caught on the descent to the finish.
 As a result of his time gains, Vingegaard rose to third on GC.
 As the race headed into the Pyrenees, Vingegaard solidified his position on the podium.
 On stage 17, which finished atop Col du Portet, Vingegaard and Richard Carapaz were the only ones able to follow Pogačar's attack.
 In the sprint, Vingegaard finished second to Pogačar, rising to second on GC.
 The exact scenario took place on the next stage, which finished atop Luz Ardiden, with Vingegaard once again finishing second.
 On the penultimate day time trial, Vingegaard took third place once again, solidifying his second spot on GC.
 He safely finished the last stage to become the second Danish rider to achieve a podium finish in the Tour de France and the first since 1996.